networknt/light-doc/content/tutorial/eventuate/todo-list/rest-docker.md

 There are two sub-folders in the docker module:

-\command-service      -- command side config, include service.yml file
+### command-service

-Since the service runs in the docker container, we need change the mysql host name to use docker image name:
+Since the service runs in the docker container, we need to change the MySQL hostname to use docker image name:

 service.yml: